Language

 The Impedance tab shows how reactance changes with frequency on a log-log chart

-Add voltage in the Impedance tab to also calculate AC current through the capacitor
+Add a voltage in the Impedance tab to also calculate AC current through the capacitor

-In Series & Parallel mode, click Add Capacitor to combine up to 10 capacitors
+In Series & Parallel mode, use Add Capacitor to combine up to 10 capacitors

 Try the Examples button for common real-world circuit values